 Disadvantages Stress Testing

-- Many of the load testing tools are licensed and charge good amount of money for the license.
+- Many of the load testing tools are licensed and charge a good amount of money for the license.

 - Stress test script creation requires scripting knowledge of the language supported by the tool.